-Re-imaging School Readiness: Measurement (IN DEVELOPMENT)
+Reimaging School Readiness: Measurement

 The ability to accurately observe, measure and use the resulting information is a basic competency at the root of many STEM skills.
 By encouraging young children to experiment with these concepts and incorporate their findings into their play, you are encouraging the development of this skill, as well as their creativity and initiative.
 When combined with adult guidance, young children can grasp concepts such as bigger/smaller, longer/shorter, heavier/lighter, and use them as part of their daily experiments with the world around them.
-Measurement is also included in the Colorado Preschool Academic Standards.
+Measurement is also included in the Colorado Preschool Academic Standards

 This kit will allow library staff to present play-based, interactive programs on measurement for young children, ages 3 to 7.
+However, consideration should also be given to adult caregivers bringing the children to your programs.

 Contents